 What is a learning experience platform (LXP)?

 The best way to share information and learn collaboratively online is with a learning experience platform (LXP).
-An LXP supports social learning for teams, project groups and even entire organizations, and provides the space for discussions, knowledge sharing and informal learning online.
+An LXP supports social learning for teams, project groups and even entire organisations, and provides the space for discussions, knowledge sharing and informal learning online.

 Totara Engage, the brand-new LXP from the creators of Totara Learn, integrates seamlessly with your LMS to complement your formal learning efforts with informal, peer-based learning.
 Coworkers can collaborate on projects in dedicated workspaces, create curated content playlists for their colleagues and post discussions, surveys and polls to gather information from a wide range of their peers and share information quickly and efficiently.